 His videos aren’t poorly done with scratchy sound.
 They all have grade-A quality, which helps to show prospective photographers his advice in the best light.
 They are a joy to watch.

 He covers smartphone photography, lens and gear reviews, and how to get the shots you want.
 He is definitely worth a watch, and you’ll get a lot out of the content he puts across.

 The British Journal of Photography has been an establishment in the UK for all photographers to follow.
 Their monthly magazine was the go-to place for me when I was studying photography.
 (And it still is today.)

 Founded in 1854, it still manages to stay ahead of the times.
 The website provides inspiration through bodies of work from all types of photographers.

 They have student and professional awards.
 Their site is perfect for finding new and inspiring photographers.
 You can even apply and be the name that others look at.

 Petapixel is the news forecasting service of all things photographic.
 They let you know about reviews and what cameras are good for specific fields.
 The part I like the most, are the articles on what happens to photographers in the field.

 We all like to know about the next court battle between a photographer with principles, and a corporation who used unlicensed images.
 It helps us know where to turn to if we were in that position.

-There are plenty of in-depth tutorials connected to three simple areas; Getting Started, Take Better Photos and Learn Photo Editing.
+There are plenty of tutorials connected to three simple areas; Getting Started, Take Better Photos and Learn Photo Editing.